-Sweeter than green peppers, but not quite as much as red peppers, sweet chocolate peppers are the perfect in between and known for their dark chocolate colored skin.
+Sweeter than green peppers, but not quite as much as red peppers, sweet chocolate peppers are the perfect in-between and are known for their dark chocolate-colored skin.
 It's best to enjoy them raw or toss them into your next salad for lunch.
+Get the seeds here.

 7. Banana Pepper

 Known for its banana-like shape and mostly mild taste, banana peppers are best to use for pickling.
-Try out the recipe for sweet and spicy Pickled Banana Peppers.
+Try out the recipe for sweet and spicy Pickled Banana Peppers from Simply Scratch.
 Keep in mind that as banana peppers mature, they increase in spicy flavor.

 8. Roasting Pimentos/Cherry Peppers

 Roasting pimentos, also called cherry peppers, have a bright red outer skin, round shape, and mild heat.
-Try roasting them or better yet, try out this Oven Roasted Pimento Chicken recipe for dinner tonight.
+Try roasting them or better yet, try out this Oven Roasted Pimento Chicken recipe from Sweet C's for dinner tonight.

 9. Sweet Italian Peppers

-Sweet Italian Peppers, or sometimes called Tuscan peppers are crunchy with just a little kick of heat.
-My family likes to roast them and serve with bread, but I'm thinking these Pepperoncini Poppers would make a great appetizer!
+Sweet Italian Peppers, sometimes called Tuscan peppers, are crunchy with just a little kick of heat.
+My family likes to roast them and serve them with bread, but I'm thinking these Pepperoncini Poppers from Martha Stewart would make a great appetizer!

 10. Cubanelle Pepper

 Cubanelle peppers, also called the Italian frying pepper, are from the Dominican Republic.
-These Caribbean peppers are considered sweet peppers although cubanelles heat level can range from mild to moderate (100-1,000 Scoville units).
-These Sausage-Stuffed Cubanelle Peppers are the way to go.
+These Caribbean peppers are considered sweet peppers although cubanelles' heat level can range from mild to moderate (100-1,000 Scoville units).
+These Sausage-Stuffed Cubanelle Peppers from Rachel Ray are the way to go.

 11. Poblano Pepper